HKUDS/UrbanGPT/README.md

 Please follow the instructions to prepare the checkpoints.

 - `Vicuna`:
   Prepare our base model Vicuna, which is an instruction-tuned chatbot and base model in our implementation.
 Please download its weights [here](https://github.com/lm-sys/FastChat#model-weights).
 We generally utilize v1.5 and v1.5-16k model with 7B parameters.
+You should update the 'config.json' of vicuna, for example, the 'config.json' in v1.5-16k can be found in [config.json](https://huggingface.co/datasets/bjdwh/checkpoints/blob/main/train_config/config.json)

 - `Spatio-temporal Encoder`:
   We employ a simple TCNs-based spatio-temporal encoder to encode the spatio-temporal dependencies.
 The weights of [st_encoder](./checkpoints/st_encoder/pretrain_stencoder.pth) are pre-trained through a typical multi-step spatio-temporal prediction task.